HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 H
 -
 **header** Section at the top of file with include directives.
 A convinient way to make it possible to use definitons from other files.
+I
+-
+**if statement** Mechanismn that makes it possible to choose if a certain block of code shall be run or not, depending on a run time condition.
 M
 -
 **manipulator** Functions specifically designed to be used in conjunction with the insertion (<<) and extraction (>>) operators on stream objects.
 One example of such a function is std::endl.